mbkunal/KBoard/README.md

   7) integration of all modules in one package and testing.
   8) final tests, debugging, and improving ui.
   9) Final Publishing.
-At present, 1st task is done, 8 more to go.